apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

   Encoding and decoding work consumes additional CPU on both HDFS clients and DataNodes.

+  Erasure coding requires a minimum of as many DataNodes in the cluster as the configured EC stripe width.
+For EC policy RS (6,3), this means a minimum of 9 DataNodes.

   Erasure coded files are also spread across racks for rack fault-tolerance.
   This means that when reading and writing striped files, most operations are off-rack.
   Network bisection bandwidth is thus very important.